What is a patentNEXT

 A patent can be exploited by its owner.
 Alternatively, a patent owner may elect to license any party whom he considers fit and proper for undertaking the exploitation, and still be able to profit from his patent by receiving royalties in return for granting the licence.
 In practice, a patent owner may adopt both approaches in the course of exploiting his patent in one or multiple territories.
 For example, he may exploit the patent himself in some countries where he has the manufacturing, marketing or selling capability, and to license the patent in other countries where he does not have any of these capabilities.

-The owner of a Hong Kong patent can take civil action to prevent any person from using the patented invention in Hong Kong without permission, and also seek relief, such as an injunction and an order for damages, against the infringer.
+The owner of a Hong Kong patent can take civil action to prevent any person from using the patented invention in the Hong Kong SAR without permission, and also seek relief, such as an injunction and an order for damages, against the infringer.